OpenShot/openshot-qt/doc/main_window.rst

 Built-in Tutorial
 -----------------
 When you first launch OpenShot, you will be presented with a friendly built-in tutorial.
-It will point out and explain the basics.
-Clicking **Next** will jump to the next topic.
-You can always view this tutorial again from the **Help\→Tutorial** menu.
+It will demonstrate and explain the basics.
+Clicking :guilabel:`Next` will jump to the next topic.
+You can always view this tutorial again from the :menuselection:`Help --> Tutorial` menu.

 .. image:: images/built-in-tutorial.jpg